 Integrated freezers are hidden from sight behind kitchen cupboard doors, meaning you can avoid having appliances on view.

 Freezer for garage or house?

-Some manufacturers, such as Beko and Zanussi, guarantee its freezers will work in unheated rooms such as a garage or shed.
+Some manufacturers, such as Beko, Fridgemaster and Hotpoint, guarantee many of its freezers will work in unheated rooms such as a garage or shed.
 Bosch, on the other hand, advises that its freezers aren’t kept in room temperatures that fall below 5°C – which a garage inevitably will during a cold winter.

 If you want a freezer for your garage, check with the manufacturer whether the model you have your eye on is suitable.
 It’s also a good idea to check whether they’ll honour the warranty if you do keep it in an outbuilding.

 What size freezer should you buy?

 This will depend on the size of your household and kitchen.
 Whichever model you're buying, check the dimensions carefully.
 Including whether you should factor in extra space at the sides, back and/or top for air to circulate.

 How much storage space will you need?